Best Florida Beaches in April for Spring Break this year.

 Thank you for reading this post.
 Don't forget to subscribe!
 This way you never miss an update, travel deals, discounts and more!!
 Subscribe to the right------>

-If you’re thinking about a vacation in Spring, April is a great month to shoot for.
 Most of the State of Florida will have an average temperature for daytime in the upper 70s to low 80s.
+Evenings generally in the 50s to 60s based on location.

 From the Gulf Coast to the Atlantic Coast.
 North Florida to the southernmost point of Key West, there is something for everyone which is why you will find the best Florida Beaches in April for Spring Break this year.